How to embed tickets on your website

 3. Customise and enjoy!

 In this tutorial, we'll be using the single event widget as the embed of choice.
 We have other views to choose from including our calendar view, please head here for more information.

 Log into your Helm Tickets Account

 On your event dashboard, look to the sidebar on the left-hand side of your screen.
-Under the subheading "Events" click "View all Events" to navigate to the event page in which you want to issue a refund for.
+Under the subheading "Events" click "View all Events" to navigate to the event page that you want to embed.